-IF WALLS COULD SPEAK is a brief glimpse into the besieged hopes and blunt uncertainties – but also the enduring dignity—of Central American asylum seekers forced into a cruel and dangerous waiting game: the victims of Trump’s ‘Remain in Mexico’ policy.
-I hope this series reflects some of what the families you see within have been through – the unthinkable trauma some have experienced and the impossible decisions they’ve had to make.
-I hope that viewers here in the United States can begin to understand the odysseys many have undertaken to provide a brighter future for themselves and their children – only to be called rapists, criminals, and terrorists by a fear-mongering president and sent back to one of the most dangerous places to be a refugee.
+IF WALLS COULD SPEAK is a glimpse into the besieged hopes, harsh uncertainties, and blunt realities—but also the enduring dignity—of Central American asylum-seekers forced into a cruel and dangerous waiting game by the "Remain in Mexico" policy.
+The individuals and families in these photographs have experienced unthinkable traumas and faced impossible decisions.
+I hope that viewers here in the United States can begin to understand the odysseys many have undertaken to provide a brighter future for themselves and their children – only to be mistreated and sent back across the border to one of the most dangerous cities in North America to be a refugee.

-I shot many of these portraits while visiting the Casa del Migrante, a Catholic-run migrant shelter in Juárez which houses a very small portion of the 20,000 asylum seekers returned to Mexico under the Trump’s policy that took effect in January of 2019.
-Nestled along a dusty dead-end street deep within the sprawl of Juárez, the Casa Del Migrante provides food, shelter, healthcare, and other services to migrants in need.
-The scenes within – friends chatting; kids laughing; three meals a day—stand in stark contrast with life for many migrants outside the shelter’s gates, where death may very well be the least of their worries.
+I shot many of the portraits in this series while visiting Casa del Migrante, a Catholic-run migrant shelter in Juárez Mexico.
+Nestled along a dusty dead-end street deep within the sprawl of Juárez, the Casa provides food, shelter, healthcare, and other services.
+The scenes within—of friends chatting, kids laughing, and three meals a day—stand in stark contrast with life for many migrants outside the shelter’s gates, where death may very well be the least of their worries.
 Rape, kidnapping, and extortion of vulnerable refugees are daily occurrences in Juárez.
-Even inside the Casa del Migrante’s walls, the appearance of calm belies a deep sense of anxiety and fear as asylum seekers stuck in limbo as they wait their turn to ask for refuge in the United States.
+The Casa houses approximately 400 asylum-seekers, most of whom were deported when the United States' "Remain in Mexico" policy took effect in January of 2019; they represent a small percentage of the hundreds of thousands of people affected by the ruling.
+The appearance of calm inside the shelter belies a deep sense of anxiety and fear; asylum-seekers are stranded in limbo, waiting for their turn to ask, again, for refuge in the United States.